 A standard adult Australian Labradoodle is 22” to 24” inches in height and weighs 45 to 77 pounds.
 A female miniature Australian Labradoodle weighs between 30 to 50 pounds and stands 17” to 22” inches while the males tend to number in the upper range.

 Standard adult Labradoodles grow up to 14” to 24” inches tall.
-The miniature Labradoodle weighs 15 to 30 pounds, medium size 30 to 45 pounds, and the standard size can weigh anywhere between 45 and 100 pounds.
+The miniature Labradoodle weighs 15 to 30 pounds, the medium size weighs 30 to 45 pounds, and the standard size can weigh anywhere between 45 and 100 pounds.

 According to the weight and height information for both breeds, they grow to be about the same height but the weight varies.
-Australian Labradoodles tend to more uniform in terms of weight and height while a Labradoodle can vary.
+Australian Labradoodles tend to be more uniform in terms of weight and height while a Labradoodle can vary.

 Temperament: How do they behave?

 Easy to train and great with children, the Australian Labradoodle is an easy-going ball of fur that is family-friendly.
 They are extremely intelligent, joyful, and sociable.
-In addition, the Australian Labradoodle learns quickly and likes to do tasks for their owners.
+In addition, the Australian Labradoodle learns quickly and likes to do tasks for its owners.
 The high intelligence comes from the Poodle while the easygoing personality comes from the Labrador Retriever and Cocker Spaniel.

 Australian Labradoodles have a comical side that brings laughter to the household because they are goofy.
 However, they also have the ability to outsmart their pet parents if they feel like they are the alpha of the pack.
 For this reason, pet parents are encouraged to be the calm but firm pack leader otherwise the Australian Labradoodle will rule your household.
 However, they are also non-aggressive, friendly, and loyal.